This article has links to products and services we love, which we may make commission from.

 30. Garachico

-Drive on to Garachico, park up and enjoy an ice cream from Heladería La Alsaciana while watching the waves lap around the town.
+Drive to Garachico, park up and enjoy an ice cream from Heladería La Alsaciana while watching the waves lap around the town.

-31. Things to do in Santa Cruz
+31. Things to Do in Santa Cruz

 Santa Cruz de Tenerife is the capital and a port city in the north of the island.